absinthe0223/guide/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.md

 If these problems regularly occur, is is grounds for immediate termination.

-### Everyone gets sick or has personal issues.
-But, personal issues are not allowed as an excuse.
+### Everyone gets sick and has personal issues.
+But, sickness/personal issues are not allowed as an excuse.

 As a remote person/contractor, sometimes you get sick or have personal issues.
 That happens, and we do NOT judge you on this.